Third EAGE-HGS Conference on Latin America

 In order to register, please click login to either sign in to an existing account or create a user profile.
 Go to the HGS home page and login with your user name and password and then return to this page in order to register as a member or guest of a member.
 For help registering contact the HGS office or email email@example.com.
 Thank you!

-Mark your calendars to join us for the Third EAGE-HGS Conference on Latin America!
+Join us for the Third EAGE-HGS Conference on Latin America!
 This year the conference will be held in Houston, TX with an in-person networking reception and dinner on November 8th, and online with virtual presentations November 9th and 10th.
-A more in depth conference agenda is coming soon so check back here for updates!

 SESSION OVERVIEW | Houston, TX & Online